Animals

 Writhing Reptiles in the Grasslands

 Reptiles in grasslands exhibit diverse adaptations to thrive in this environment, including camouflage, basking in the sun to regulate body temperature, specialized writhing locomotion, and prey-capture features.
-The scaly skin of reptiles is a defining characteristic, helping them survive in various terrestrial environments.
-The scales are made of keratin, a protein similar to human fingernails and hair, protecting them from abrasion and dehydration.
+The scaly skin of reptiles is a defining characteristic that helps them survive in various terrestrial environments.
+The scales are made of keratin, a protein similar to that in human fingernails and hair, which protects them from abrasion and dehydration.
 These animals are crucial in the grasslands, controlling rodent and insect populations.

 Click an image to view the photo gallery in full-screen size and read the descriptive captions.